track507/Valda-Spire-of-Secrets/README.md

   - All bombs now use Int as the modifier to show the DC.
   - Primed Bombs now correctly adds which mod to use for damage: Str, Dex, or Int, whichever one is higher.
   - Non-primed bombs now correctly adds Str/Dex to use for damage.
-  - Acid, Bramble, and Cryo bombs now updated and fixed.
+  - All Bomb Formulae have have been updated and removed `weaponsAdd` from each and now using `weaponOptions` without `selectNow` to prevent up to 11 weapons bein automatcally added and instead appear at the top of the attack drop down.

 ### WIP:
-  - Alchemist "Bomb Formulae"
+  - Alchemist Fields of Study and down.
-  - Removing the `weaponsAdd` automation and the `selectNow` attribute in `weaponOptions` in "Bomb Formulae" and now appears in the attack drop down.
-This is to prevent having up to 11 attack entries automatically added to 1st page attacks.
-User can pick from the attack drop down instead.

 ### TODO:
   - Finish Alchemist class update and revisions